 The following are positive internal issues that are being explored and increased to alleviate and combat the negative challenges and issues facing the MSVAB:

 - A. Additional recruiting for all positions.

-- B. Vocation training.
+- B. Vocation training/federal grant incentive opportunities.

 - C. Use of interns.

 - D. Cross training and shared resources.

 - E. Improved technology resources.

 - F. Use of more contract employees.

-- G. Updating an aging IT infrastructure.